ByteTheCookies/ByteTheCookies.github.io/content/news/cookiefarmv1.0.1.md

 ## ❤️ Special Thanks

-Huge shoutout to the ByteTheCookie team for building a performance-driven, distraction-free environment tailored for real CTF scenarios in particular to @akiidjk @suga @vympel7 @Dabi1290.
+Huge shoutout to the ByteTheCookies team for building a performance-driven, distraction-free environment tailored for real CTF scenarios in particular to @akiidjk @suga @vympel7 @Dabi1290.